-The latest lawsuits come less than a year after an in-depth investigation by The Philadelphia Inquirer found systemic abuse at the reform school, where students were often placed after being found to be at risk for truancy, delinquency or criminal conduct.
-Subsequently led court documents allege that the students suffered beatings by staff and fellow students and that many were additionally subjected to sexual abuse, including rape.
+The latest lawsuits come less than a year after an in-depth investigation by The Philadelphia Inquirer found systemic abuse at the reform school, where students were often placed after being found to be at risk for truancy, delinquency, or criminal conduct.
+Subsequently led court documents to allege that the students suffered beatings by staff and fellow students and that many were additionally subjected to sexual abuse, including rape.
 Along with the state court actions, litigation is also pending at the federal court level.
-In the wake of the media coverage, some class action lawsuits were led in the U.S. District Court for the Eastern District of Pennsylvania.
+In the wake of the media coverage, some class-action lawsuits were led in the U.S. District Court for the Eastern District of Pennsylvania.
 One of them has since been voluntarily discontinued, but, after the school attempted to dismiss one of the actions alleging civil rights abuses, the federal court recently rejected those efforts and said the case could proceed through discovery.

 Winkler, however, said that with the plaintiffs suffering a range of abuse, the litigation is more suited to a mass tort.
 Although the plaintiffs all suffered similar abuse, their claims are not identical, she said.
-The plaintiffs also hail from across the country, and range in age from those who recently attended the school to those who attended in the 1980s.
+The plaintiffs also hail from across the country and range in age from those who recently attended the school to those who attended in the 1980s.